WayneRobbo/SummerCamping/Plan.md

+## Type of Trip
+My suggestion would be a Tree House for accomodation (so prob glamping) at least if the weather is crap we are not soaked in a tent or leaky caravan!

 ## What are you going to do for food?
 The suggestion would be to bring food that does not require a fridge, so the following foods: